Coronavirus (COVID-19) Information

 Is there a cure for COVID-19?

-There is currently no treatment for mild or moderate cases of COVID-19 or a vaccine.
+There is currently no treatment for mild or moderate cases of COVID-19.
 If you believe you have the disease or have received a positive test and have been advised to recover at home, our doctors recommend these 3 things to feel better:

 - Get rest